DWU CONSULTING — AI RESEARCH

 2. ESG Lending Restrictions: Some large institutional investors (pension funds, insurance companies) are adopting ESG (environmental, social, governance) restrictions that limit purchases of EETC securities backed by older, less fuel-efficient aircraft.
 This is pushing ratings spreads wider for older aircraft and favoring newer models.

 3. Interest Rate Sensitivity: EETC spreads have compressed dramatically since 2020 (reflecting improved airline credit and investor comfort with the asset class).
 However, rising interest rates in 2022-2024 increased absolute yields on new EETC issuances.
-Refinancing activity has been robust as airlines lock in longer maturities.
+Refinancing activity has increased as airlines lock in longer maturities.

 4. Consolidation and M&A Impact: The 2013 merger of American and US Airways, and the 2020 acquisition of Virgin America by Alaska Airlines, created questions about EETC continuity.
 Cross-airline assignment of aircraft and EETC obligations required intricate legal negotiation.
 Future M&A will face similar complexities.

-5. Aircraft Manufacturer Backlogs and Deliveries: Boeing and Airbus faced significant production disruptions (737 MAX grounding, COVID-19, labor disputes).
-EETC issuance has been driven by catch-up on deferred orders and new aircraft deliveries.
-As backlogs are cleared (expected 2026-2028), new EETC issuance may moderate.
+5. Aircraft Manufacturer Backlogs and Deliveries: Boeing and Airbus production backlogs were approximately 5,600 aircraft as of 2023 (manufacturer reports).
+EETC issuance has been driven by deferred orders and new aircraft deliveries.
+As manufacturers clear production backlogs, new EETC issuance depends on manufacturing capacity and airline order flow.

 Conclusion: EETCs as the Backbone of Airline Capital Structure